BirthdayResearch/jellyfishsdk/docs/node/CATEGORIES/05-wallet.md

 ## signMessage

 Sign a message with the private key of an address.
-Requires wallet passphrase to be set with walletpassphrase call if wallet is encrypted.
+Requires wallet to be unlocked for usage.
+Use `walletpassphrase` to unlock wallet.

 ```ts title="client.wallet.signMessage()"
 interface wallet {